Bear Sylvester: Relationship with Ayesha Lee and medical racism

 Bear has a "blazing row" with his mother Makeda (Angela Wynter) when he learns that she plans on selling her house and giving the money to Bear's sister, Juliet.
 He confides in Sid about the argument, who advises Bear to make peace with Makeda before she moves to France.
 He lets himself in to find her collapsed and unconscious on the floor.
 He learns that Makeda needed a sigmoidoscopy but received racist treatment from nurse Cathy Jenkins (Laura Bayston) so she did not have it.
 Bear confronts Cathy on her racism, but receives racist treatment from her boss, Prof Phillip Whybrow.
 He makes a complaint about the pair.
 Bear is later shocked to learn that Cathy has been temporarily hired at the Mill without his permission.
 Bear confronts her "feeble attempt" to excuse her racism and gives her "some harsh home truths about her attitude and behaviour".

 Reception

 For his portrayal of Bear, Lee was nominated for Best Daytime Star at the 2020 Inside Soap Awards.
 For his part in the medical racism storyline, Lee received a nomination for Best Dramatic Performance at the 2022 British Soap Awards.
-The storyline was also nominated for Best Storyline.
+The storyline itself was also nominated for Best Storyline.
 Later that year, he received another nomination for Best Daytime Star at the Inside Soap Awards.
+Then in 2023, he received a nomination for the British Soap Award for Best Leading Performer.